ColdWave-Stuidos/Survivors_Clone/README.md

   - These basic enemies deal 1 hp worth of damage as they bump into the player.
 - Basic Attacks
 - Leveling Up and choosing upgrades
+- Added a health bar and the player can now visually lose health.
+- Added a timer to show how long you have been in the game.
+- Added a GUI for what items the player currently has collected.

 ### Attack List
 - Ice Spear